 Space and time being related, Wilczek wondered if there were crystals who broke the temporal symmetry of nature as well.
 This rule states that stable objects are constant throughout time (with the exception of entropy of course).
 Wilczek’s equations proved mathematically that a continuous lattice could theoretically repeat itself in time.
 But how could something move on and on forever without using energy?

 Time crystals move continually due to a “break in the symmetry of time.”
 These revolve at regular, calculable intervals, illustrated as a lattice continually repeating itself, thus breaking the law of temporal symmetry.
 Though his equation worked out, Wilczek’s theory was at first dismissed as “impossible,” by colleagues.

 Theoretical physicist Frank Wilczek.

 A recent paper showed that they might in fact be possible.
-This emboldened researchers at the University of California, Santa Barbara.
+[Update: They're real—it's official] This emboldened researchers at the University of California, Santa Barbara.
 Experimental physicists there teamed up with colleagues at Microsoft’s research lab station Q, and outlined how they could prove their existence.
 Two teams of scientists then followed this “blueprint” and actually made time crystals.
 The first was out of the University of Maryland in College Park, led by Chris Monroe.
 The other was at Harvard University, led by Mikhail Lukin.

 In the University of Maryland experiment, researchers took 10 ytterbium ions whose electron spins were entangled, and used a laser to create a magnetic field around them.
 Then a second laser was used to push their atoms.
 The atoms started moving together, due to their entanglement, creating a pattern of repeating lattices.
 Besides physical symmetry, the atoms would have to break time symmetry as well.
 After a few moments, something odd happened.
 The pattern of movement soon became different than that of the laser pushing the atoms.
 Atoms reacted even when the laser hadn’t hit them.